biotope/biotope-element/docs/events.md

 };
 ```

-This will also allow parent elements not to have typos when listening to the events themselves.
+This will also make sure parent elements don't introduce typos when registering the event listeners.